 The Default Mode Network or DMN is a collection of brain regions that give away strong low-frequency oscillations.
 They become activated when someone focuses on internal mental-state processes, such as introspection, thinking about the future, memory retrieval, or self-referential processing.

 Your mind will wander off when the DMN is active and you will think about nothing in particular.
 The wandering of the brain is often associated with being less happy or with worrying about the past/future.
 Hence, it is essential to minimize the activity of DMN as much as possible.
-Meditation has a quieting effect.
+Meditation has a quiet effect.
 The more you practice meditation, the more you can prevent your mind from wandering, and the easier it will be to control your thoughts.

 Dr. Madhav Goyal of Johns Hopkins School of Medicine said that they were observing consistent positive effects in healing anxiety/depression with a little 2.5-hour meditation!